Learning Outcomes

 - Fixed costs are set amounts recoverable for certain claims or steps, regardless of actual costs.

-- Summary assessment is a quick determination of costs by the judge at the end of a short hearing or fast track trial.
+- Summary assessment is a quick determination of costs by the judge at the end of a short hearing or fast track trial; a compliant N260 must be served in time.

-- Detailed assessment is a thorough, item-by-item review of costs, usually after multi-track trials.
+- Detailed assessment is a thorough, item-by-item review of costs, usually after multi-track trials, following notice of commencement, points of dispute, replies, and assessment (including provisional assessment for bills up to £75,000).

-- Costs are assessed on the standard basis (default) or indemnity basis (for misconduct or special reasons).
+- Costs are assessed on the standard basis (default, proportionality applies) or indemnity basis (no proportionality; any doubt favours the receiving party).

-- Failure to comply with procedural requirements (such as filing costs budgets) can severely limit costs recovery.
+- Failure to comply with procedural requirements (such as filing costs budgets or serving N260) can severely limit or postpone costs recovery.

 Key Terms and Concepts